joshuaekingsbury/surepro/suzakuDataPrepAndProcessing.md

 	`$ rm ae_xi1_nxbsci6_20160128_badcolum.fits`
 	- (Roughly) As given in [*New Recipe!
 Steps 1 & 2 for background data.][newrecipelink]
 	- There are typos in the New Recipe; when referencing the NXB files it uses "xis?" where "xi?" is appropriate
 	- Instead of doing this much, much later, and repeatedly for each analysis, taking care of it now removes a few steps that don't need repeated every time later
-	- Just copy this nxb reject file into the current working directory as a later step

 1. Navigate to directory 50.../xis/event_cl
 2. `$ Gunzip *.*`